Our scientists are ready to answer your questions or provide cost estimatess.

 Biodefense and Infectious Disease

-We offer an extensive collection of infectious disease animal models that are available for efficacy testing of therapeutic antibiotics or antivirals and vaccines, including small molecules and biologics.
+We offer an extensive collection of infectious disease animal models including influenza ferret models that are available for efficacy testing of therapeutic antibiotics or antivirals and vaccines, including small molecules and biologics.
 IITRI also offers complete GLP-compliant preclinical vaccine toxicology programs and Animal Rule studies.
 We are one of the very few labs in the US that offers GLP-compliant BSL-2 and BSL-3 facilities for infectious disease preclinical studies using select agents.